humm-devadmin/hummdocs/docs/developer_resources/signature_generation.md

 The parameter <code>$api_key</code> represents the API Key that is unique for every merchant.
 It should only change once the API key has been changed on the Humm side.

-Having received the two parameters, the <code>oxipay_sign</code> method will then perform an alphabetical sorting of the various key-value pairs based on the key but still maintaining the correlation between the keys and their respective values.
+Having received the two parameters, the <code>humm_sign</code> method will then perform an alphabetical sorting of the various key-value pairs based on the key but still maintaining the correlation between the keys and their respective values.

-The method will then examine the <code>$query</code> variable for the various key-value pairs by checking for the <code>x_</code> prefix and would then append them together.
+The method will then examine the <code>$query</code> variable for the various key-value pairs by checking for the <code>x_</code> prefix and would then append them together.</br>
+Note that the <code>x_signature</code> key-value pair should not be included in the generation of a signature.

 The method then computes the keyed hash value using the <code>hash_hmac</code> method.